zxuuuustupid/Girl-Agent/readme.md

 --------------
 This repo provide a girlfriend agent that can chat with us, also my first trial in LLM.
 In my opinion that's so interesting!
 Maybe I would focus on NLP rather than reliability, haha
+Though the repo is named as "Girl" Agent, but it's not only for girls.
+You can easily make it your own agent.
+The name is just because of the interests of me to have some E-girlfriends.

 Some anime girls here:
 <table>
   <tr>